Tony-Liou/Autopick4NDHU/README.md

 P.S.
 Stop button can stop the process in the webbbrowser (and restart by clicking Go button)

+## Features(development phase)

+Add a database to review the booking history and pre-booking a lot of fields

 ## Portable exe file

-Download the [files](Autopick4NDHU/bin/Release) and you can use it without setup on your computer.
+Download the [files](Autopick4NDHU/bin/Release) and you can use it without installation.